 Believe it or not the words size, assize, and assess all run back to a word root meaning “sit.”

 A test or quiz measures what someone knows, or has learned.
 An assessment is the process of documenting knowledge, skills, attitudes and beliefs, usually in measurable terms.
 The goal of assessment is to make improvements, as opposed to simply being judged.
 Assessment tools or batteries have been standardised on large samples to establish an average performance, this creates a bell-shaped curve of distribution of scores, with average in the centre and less common scores at either end.
-Many practitioners are now exploring dynamic assessment which explores what an individual might be capable of with a little support.
+Many practitioners are now exploring dynamic assessment which probes what an individual might be capable of with a little support.

 I like the etymology of the word ‘assess’, my job as an assessor is ‘to sit’, I am not fond of online assessments for this reason.
 Sitting is not done passively.
-Instead, I am trying to get inside the mind of the person being assessed.
+Instead, I am trying to get inside the experience of the person being assessed.
 For me, assessment is so much more than administering a list of test batteries.
 I am weaving a tapestry, what are the threads?
 Where is the individual performing, compared to an average, what are their underlying abilities and what are their barriers to achievement?
 What clues can I get by drawing them out in conversation and by close observation: how they sit, hold the pen, move and think.
 What errors are they making and what does it tell us?
 What were their thought processes.

 When carrying out an assessment, it is important to consider the story, the individual’s narrative.
 This helps us to begin to understand their experience of learning.
 Without conducting assessments, one can only guess from outward behaviours.
 Often, behaviours are misleading and assumptions are inaccurate.